We have a significant number of teenagers who need foster carers, both teenage girls and teen boys.

 Foster carers need to help teens learn good practical skills they’ll need in the future, especially if they move to live independently such as cooking and managing money.

 We are also looking for people with experience of working with children and young people to be part of our intensive support fostering scheme.
 You will be helping children and young people with challenging behaviours or complex needs.
-We provide extensive training and support and also provide you with a fee and an allowance for the child, you could receive up to £796 a week.
+We provide extensive training and support and also provide you with a fee and an allowance for the child.

 Becoming a foster carer or foster parent for the first time